JeevanBhoot/rapid-inpainting/readme.md

 A prototype was delivered by using Mask Aware Transformer for image inpainting.
 However, this large model is quite slow, and therefore not suitable for real-time (30-60fps) performance on mobile devices.

 This repository includes vast amounts of experimentation in developing a rapid inpainting network:
+1. Custom Encoder-Decoder
-1. UNet with MobileNetV2 encoder backbone
+2. UNet with MobileNetV2 encoder backbone
-2. MobileViT-XXS
+3. Segformer
+4. MobileViT